Minipoloalex/comp_prog/notes/problems/problems.md

 - Playlist: **two pointers** with set
 - Subarray Distinct Values: **sliding window** on distinct values, with a map
 - Maximum subarray sum 2: **sliding window on prefix sums** to find valid minimum for max subarray sum
+- Missing coin sum: simple **greedy with sorting**

+## Dynamic Programming
+- Minimal grid path: instead of a shortest path in the grid, we want the lexicographically shortest string of the path.
+This requires looking for the next character at each step, based on the possible positions (with best prefix) from the previous step.

 ## Graph Algorithms
 - Counting Rooms: counting **connected components** - **DFS**